-- Autologous tissue — Autologous means the use of a patient's own tissue for reconstruction of the breast.
-Also called tissue flap surgery, a patient's skin, fat, tissue and sometimes muscle are used to reshape the breast.
+- Autologous Tissue — Autologous means the use of a patient's own tissue for reconstruction of the breast.
+A patient's skin, fat, tissue and sometimes muscle are used to reshape the breast.
 Most commonly tissue from the abdomen is used, though it can also be taken from the back, thigh or buttock.
-Flap procedures are more complicated than implant surgery, but can require fewer steps and may last longer than implants.
+Flap procedures are longer than implant surgery, but may require fewer steps with longer lasting results.
 Learn more about autologous tissue reconstruction surgery.

-Both types of breast reconstruction have benefits and costs, and only you can decide which is right for you.
-Our surgeons can show you pictures of women who have had the procedures, and we will help you get in touch with other patients who can talk about their experience.
+Both types of breast reconstruction have benefits and costs.
+Our surgeons can help you decide which is right for you.
 For more information about the types of breast reconstruction, call our office at (206) 223-6778.

 Below is helpful information you should consider before choosing a type of breast reconstruction surgery.